Your are in :

 Places In Europe

 Post-industrial areas – with the “exoticism” of their slight decay, with their empty and unused spaces, with their history and architecture, with people living and working there and their stories – offer a rich inspiration for artists.
 They can choose these environments for their creation of very different motivations, from purely aesthetic to confrontational or provocative.

 Member of IN SITU since 2014

-In 2014 Østfold Internasjonale Teater became the only Norwegian member of IN SITU.
-Since joining the network there has been increasing emphasis on innovative, trans-disciplinary art in the public realm, exploring creative strategies in former industrial sites, urban areas and the natural landscape.
-This has enabled Østfold Internasjonale Teater to encounter new audiences, establish itself as an actor in processes of city and regional development, and cooperate with a diverse new range of local partners.
+In 2014 ØIT (previously Scenekunst Østfold) became the first and only Norwegian member of IN SITU European Platform for Artistic Creation in Public Space.
+Since joining IN SITU the theatre has had an increasing emphasis on innovative, trans-disciplinary art in the public realm, exploring creative strategies in former industrial sites, urban areas undergoing transformation, and the natural landscape.
+Much of this work questions development and renewal in a provincial region that has undergone a process of deindustrialisation during the past thirty years, inviting inhabitants––directly or obliquely––to engage themselves in these processes through creative methods.
+These activities have enabled Østfold International Theatre to encounter new audiences, establish itself as a relevant actor beyond the common parameters of arts and culture, and to cooperate with a diverse new range of local partners